 For a single implant there are two appointments involved: to take impressions and to fit the crown.
 If you are concerned about having a gap between appointments, the doctor will discuss with you temporary options so that you can feel comfortable knowing that the gap cannot be seen.

 Step 8: Aftercare

-To give it the best chance for lasting as long as possible, the doctor feels that you must see the hygienist regularly to have teeth and implants cleaned.
-Patients who look after their gums and see a hygienist regularly can enjoy their implants in the very long period of time.
+To give it the best chance of lasting as long as possible, the doctor feels that you must see the hygienist regularly to have teeth and implants cleaned.
+Patients who look after their gums and see a hygienist regularly can enjoy their implants in a very long period of time.